TomiRoura/Next-Auth/README.md

 ## Lucia vs. NextAuth.js

-First time testing Lucia and Drizzle.
-While Lucia involves more setup, it provides a higher customizable than NextAuth, making it a better choice for projects requiring unique authentication configurations.
+First time testing Lucia, Drizzle, and Stripe.
+While Lucia involves more setup, it provides a higher customizable than NextAuth.

 ## Tech Stack